prometheus/prometheus/docs/storage.md

 - `--storage.tsdb.path`: Where Prometheus writes its database.
 Defaults to `data/`.
 - `--storage.tsdb.retention.time`: How long to retain samples in storage.
-When this flag is set it overrides `storage.tsdb.retention`.
+When this flag is set, it overrides `storage.tsdb.retention`.
 If neither this flag nor `storage.tsdb.retention` nor `storage.tsdb.retention.size` is set, the retention time defaults to `15d`.
   Units Supported: y, w, d, h, m, s, ms.
 - `--storage.tsdb.retention.size`: The maximum number of bytes of storage blocks to retain.